jjpickering10/CI-MS2-PokerQuiz/README.md

 Returning Visitor Goals

 1. I want to - test my score against my previous attempts.
-> After completing each quiz and submitting score I repeated this process.
+> After completing each quiz and submitting the score, I repeated this process.
 The previous scores were listed in the score page with my name.

 2. I want to - have different questions to my previous attempts.
 > Repeated each quiz multiple times.
 Got a wide variety in the diamond quiz and the pair game is totally random.
 Whilst The club and spade quizzes do offer different questions.
 The variety is limited and could be improved with many more questions.